Israr-11/Football-API/README.md

 Open your favorite browser and navigate to http://localhost:8080 to experience the magic 😎!

-The app will automatically reload as you make changes, and any lint errors will be displayed in the console.
+The server will automatically reload as you make changes, and any lint errors will be displayed in the console.

 ## Step 3: Testing in Postman